yasmingsdm/shoppingList/README.md

 ## Shopping List - NOT READY YET

-This project goal's was to create a sopphing list where you can add items and where to buy it.
+This project goal's was to create a shopping list where you can add items and where to buy it.

 I used HTML, CSS and JavaScript.